 ***Registration is limited.
 There is no wait list.
 Once the 250 tests are reserved registration will close***

 September 14th--Registration opens to all 11th grade Shakopee students

 September 21st--Registration opens to all 10th grade Shakopee students

 Open registration after September 21st

 Check-in for the test will take place at 7:30am at Shakopee High School, with the test starting immediately after.

-***You will be responsible for dropping off your student, before school, at 7:30am.
+***You will be responsible for dropping off your student at 7:30am.
 As this is an optional test, transportation will not be provided before or after the test.
-This year the PSAT national testing date falls on a day that school is in session.
-Students will be excused from class during this exam.
-Once testing is complete, students should return to class.
-It is the responsibility of the student to connect with teachers regarding missed content, assigned homework, and/or missed exams.
+This year the PSAT national testing date falls on a day that school is NOT in session.

 What is it?
 The PSAT/NMSQT is a practice college entrance exam that measures critical reading skills, math problem-solving skills, and writing skills.
 Students like you have been developing these skills over many years, both in and out of the classroom.
 Unlike some tests, the PSAT does not require you to recall specific facts from your coursework.
 The test takes about three hours to complete.
 Here are just a few reasons to take the PSAT/NMSQT:

 - It provides useful feedback on skills necessary for college study.